sielakos/haskell-talk/README.md

 applyToList f = map f [1..10]
 ```
-Let's is it in action
+Let's see it in action

 ```console
 mariusz:~/playground/haskell-talk (master)$ ghci